Up to 60% off sofas & mattresses — limited‑time deals.

 Assembly 4.0 Standard setup; easiest with two people

-Seat Comfort 4.4 Easy to settle into, comfortable across body types
+Seat Comfort 4.4 Comfortable across body types

 Back Support 4.0 Better long-sit support without feeling stiff